When someone you love decides they don’t want to be with you anymore, it can feel like your world is crumbling down.

 Work on Your Relationship with Yourself

-• When’s the last time you checked in with yourself, just to see how you’re doing?
+- When was the last time you checked in with yourself just to see how you were doing?

 Here’s a little something to try: Every morning, take a few minutes to affirm one positive thing about yourself.
 Something like, “I am strong enough to get through today,” or “I bring kindness to the world.”